nytimes/drone-gke/DOCS.md

 #### GUI

-Simply copy the contents of the JSON credentials file and paste it in the input field (for example for a secret named `GOOGLE_CREDENTIALS`).
+Simply copy the contents of the JSON credentials file and paste it directly in the input field (for example for a secret named `GOOGLE_CREDENTIALS`).

 ##### CLI

 ```
 drone secret add \
   --event push \
   --event pull_request \
   --event tag \
   --event deployment \
---repository nytm/dv-cachet \
+  --repository org/repo \
   --name GOOGLE_CREDENTIALS \
   --value @gcp-project-name-key-id.json
 ```

 ## Secrets